 Devil Press Mistake #1: Swinging With Your Lower Back

-As you swing the weight upward, it can be easy to let your lower back round.
+As you swing the weight upward, allowing your lower back to round can be common.
 Don't let this be the case!
 Make sure to keep your core tight and drive through your glutes and hamstrings.

 This can normally kick in when we get fatigued.
 Make sure you aren't swinging the dumbbells too low to avoid this mistake.